When Can a Kitten Leave Their Mom?

 Supporting a newly adopted kitten

-• If you happen to find a stray kitten, especially if it is under two pounds, doesn’t have a lot of teeth, and/or seems sick, be sure to see a vet right away to get on the right track with their care.
+If you happen to find a stray kitten, especially if they are under two pounds, don’t have a lot of teeth, and/or seem sick, be sure to see a vet right away to get on the right track with their care.
 If you cannot get an appointment with a local vet in your area, you can bring stray kittens to your local emergency clinic as well.

 Most cats will take to the litter box opens in a new tabvery easily, and you can encourage that by ensuring they have access to their own litter box at all times, and that you place the litter box in a safe, quiet, spot.
 You can also use positive reinforcement and clicker training to help encourage the behaviors you want from your kitten.